volojs/create-responsive-template/README.md

 For Windows, see the [volo instructions](https://github.com/volojs/volo).
 It is the same basic idea though, fetch the volo file and start using it.

+The latest version of this template requires **volo 0.1.2**.
+You can update your version of volo by running `volo rejuvenate`.

 Then:

     > volo create myproject volojs/create-responsive-template